clearmatics/ion/README.md

 With the above, we aim to expand our system-specific implementations for verification of both data validity and state transitions to allow the easier development of smart contracts using these interfaces.

+# Ionosphere

+All Ion-extensions or applications built on Ion are part of the Ionosphere!
+If you have built a cross-chain smart contract use-case please add a reference to your project here.

+## Applications

+* [Transact-Ion](https://github.com/Shirikatsu/Transact-Ion), an atomic swap contract built on Ion.